YongHwan2161/cppWebServer3/system-documents/cli-interface.md

 ```

 #### Purpose
-Tests the token creation system by creating sentences with incrementally longer strings.
+Tests the token creation system by creating strings with incrementally longer strings.

 #### Arguments
 None.
 The command runs with predefined test strings.